-A major focus of SupportAbility's development roadmap for the first half of 2020 is on developing enhancements to Bulk Payment Requests (BPRs) for Direct Services.
+The major focus of SupportAbility's development roadmap for 2020 is developing enhancements to Bulk Payment Requests (BPRs) for Direct Services.

 Our conversations with providers over the last twelve months have highlighted the difficulties being experienced when claims are rejected by the portal.
 The first major project to assist in this area was the introduction of a new 'Plan Review' feature in SupportAbility v6.11 (October 2019).

 Our goal over the next six months is to deliver the ability for providers to:

 - automatically identify the claim status i.e. accepted or rejected by providing the facility to import the results file provided by the myplace provider portal following submission of a Bulk Payment Request (BPR)